 Should I sell my old video games?

-- If you haven't touched them in years and condition is slipping, probably yes.
+If you haven't touched them in years and condition is slipping, probably yes.
 Keep the handful that actually mean something to you and sell the rest.
-A forgotten box in the closet isn't a collection.
+A forgotten box in the closet isn't a collection — it's clutter that's losing value every year.

 Is it profitable to sell retro video games right now?

-- It depends on what you have.
-Common titles like Super Mario Bros. aren't rare.
-For most games, prices have peaked.
-If you're waiting for values to climb, you're more likely watching condition fade than value rise.
+It depends on what you have.
+Common titles have likely peaked.
+If you're waiting for values to climb on standard releases, you're more likely watching condition fade than value rise.
+Rare titles and complete-in-box games are a different story.